redbadger/awesome-badger/timlee/safe-from-the-wolves/README.md

 One of the biggest threats in most JS-based projects is the extensive use of third-party libraries, with little-to-no regulation or protection against malicious actors or compromised packages.
 With a constant cycle of patched versions being released, it's easy to fall behind and so end up with known vulnerabilities in your project.

-This is where dependency checkers come in, scanning your libraries for library versions with known issues.
+This is where dependency checkers come in, scanning your packages for versions with known issues.

 #### Dependabot

 [Dependabot](https://dependabot.com/#how-it-works) is one of the best known dependency checkers.
-It's easy to set up through Github and periodically checks the project's installed package versions against the latest problematic dependencies, notifying you when it finds anything and even (if configured) automatically creating a pull request to update to the latest, safest version.
+It's easy to set up through Github and periodically checks the project's installed package versions against the latest problematic dependencies, notifying you when it finds anything and even (if configured) automatically creating pull requests to update to the latest, safest versions.

 ![Dependabot alert in github](./img/dependabot.png)